Ombudsman for the Elderly

 What is an Ombudsman?

 An Ombudsman is an advocate.
-As a representative of the Area Agency on Aging of North Idaho our ombudsmen serve as advocates for persons over the age of 60 residing in long term care facilities, including assisted living facilities, or skilled nursing and rehabilitation centers.
+As a representative of the Area Agency on Aging of North Idaho our ombudsmen serve as advocates for persons residing in long term care facilities, including assisted living facilities, or skilled nursing and rehabilitation centers.

 Residents of long term care facilities are often vulnerable physically and/or mentally.
 They need interested and caring people to advocate for them.
 Families are often not able to be as involved as they want or need to be.
 Trained Ombudsman provide an ongoing presence in the facilities to advocate for resident’s rights, quality of care, and quality of life.